jenkins-infra/jenkins.io/content/projects/gsoc/2019/application.md

 If it may overlap with your study and other commitments, we recommend to think twice before applying.

-If you have any questions about the application process, please feel free to contact us via the “jenkinsci-gsoc-orgs@googlegroups.com” mailing list.
+If you have any questions about the application process, please feel free to contact us via the mailing list or the chat.

 #### Proposal tags (max - 10)